GoogleCloudDataproc/hive-bigquery-connector/README-template.md

 Acceptance tests create Dataproc clusters with the connector and run jobs to verify it.

-The following environement variables must be set and **exported** first.
+The following environment variables must be set and **exported** first.

 * `GOOGLE_APPLICATION_CREDENTIALS` - the full path to a credentials JSON, either a service account or the result of a `gcloud auth login` run
 * `GOOGLE_CLOUD_PROJECT` - The Google cloud platform project used to test the connector
-* `TEMPORARY_GCS_BUCKET` - The GCS bucked used to test writing to BigQuery during the integration tests
+* `TEST_BUCKET` - The GCS bucked used to test writing to BigQuery during the integration tests
 * `ACCEPTANCE_TEST_BUCKET` - The GCS bucked used to test writing to BigQuery during the acceptance tests

 To run the acceptance tests: